red gorges with a valley running through

 View from Vlamingh Lighthouse

-Play a round of golf at the public Exmouth Golf Course, just 5 minutes from town.
-The 18-hole course provides players of all abilities the chance to enjoy a game with mostly grass tee boxes and sand greens.
+Play a round of golf at the public Exmouth Golf Course, 5 minutes from town.
+The 18-hole course provides all players the chance to enjoy a game with grass tee boxes and sand greens.

 an eagle on display in museum